dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 If the Google Workspace is no longer linked (e.g. the access token is revoked), you can re-link the Workspace using the **Re-connect** button.

+## Logging in to DNSimple via Google

+### Personal

+If you did not sign up for DNSimple using Google, and you're using your personal Gmail account, you'll need to [link a Google account your DNSimple user](#linking-a-google-account-your-dnsimple-user) before you can log in via Google.
+Once your account is linked, you can use your Google account to log in from the the [login page](https://dnsimple.com/login).

+### Workspace

+You'll need to [link a Google Workspace to your DNSimple account](#linking-a-google-workspace-to-a-dnsimple-account) before your team members can log in via Google SSO.

+Once a Google Workspace is linked to a DNSimple account, any member of the Google Workspace can request access to the DNSimple account by attempting to log in via Google using the respective Workspace.

+If this is the first time they're logging in, an email will be sent to the account owner indicating a new team member has signed in to the account.
+The new team member will not be able to see anything in the account until a team member with full access configures their [access roles](/articles/domain-access-control/).

+### Suspended & deleted team members

+When you delete or suspend a team member from your company's Google Workspace admin, the corresponding member's DNSimple access will be revoked automatically, reducing the administration requirements for your organization.

 ## Unlinking a Google Workspace from a DNSimple account

 <!--- needs screenshot -->